Yoshi1229/silly-simple-text-art-creator/README.md

 # Simple blocky text art creator

 This is just a Node.js code made for fun.

 Dependencies: Jimp

-A js file that exports a single function that generates a blocky text art with two inputs: an image file and the desired height of the text art
+A js file that exports a single function that generates a blocky text art with two inputs: an image file and the desired height of the text art.

 Usage:
 put textartgen.js in the same folder as your code
 ```